addywaddy/pdfsync/README.md

 Now edit the `prawn/my_pdf.rb` file and the browser will update to show your changes.

 I happen to like Prawn for generating PDFs.
-If that's not your bag, change the render task and watcher to suite your needs.
+If that's not your bag, change the render task and watcher to suit your needs.